 In 1971, between January 31 and February 9, a forest of trees flew to the moon with three astronauts, one a former “smokejumper” firefighter.
-They orbited the moon 34 times during the Apollo 14 mission, in the command module “Kitty Hawk,” and returned to Earth.
+In the command module ” Kitty Hawk, ” they orbited the moon 34 times during the Apollo 14 mission, in the command module “Kitty Hawk,” and returned to Earth.

-Researchers wondered if the seeds would germinate after being in weightlessness.
+Researchers wondered if the seeds would germinate after being weightless.

 The White House has a Loblolly Pine.

-The trees were planted in Brazil, Switzerland, and presented to the Emperor of Japan
+The trees were planted in Brazil and Switzerland and presented to the Emperor of Japan.

 Washington Square in Philadelphia has one.

-Another one at Valley Forge, in the International Forest of Friendship.
+Another one is at Valley Forge, in the International Forest of Friendship.